mapbender/mapbender-documentation/en/book/quickstart.rst

 #. define an URL title which will be used in the URL to open te application.
 It can be the same as the title

-#.
-Select a png-file to choose Screenshot for the application overview.
+#. upload an image file as screenshot for the application overview

 #. choose a template for your application